mahanubhav/tbb/README.md

 1. The book has been written with software and the ecosystem surrounding it at its focal point.

-2. The book tries to analyze the factors responsible for creation of surveillance state in 21st century, instead of just enumerating the ways in which digital surveillance is being performed today.
+2. The book tries to analyze factors that may be responsible for creation of surveillance state in 21st century, instead of just enumerating the ways in which digital surveillance is being performed today.
 The main focus of the book is to discuss opaque structures of digital technology in association with politics, economics and society, in order to understand the basis behind surveillance state.

 3. The book has been released under creative commons license: [CC-BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).